RAiU14/Network-Automations/README.md

 [WIP]

 >**Database folder**
->Created two files, Database.py and EOX.db
+> Created two files, Database.py and EOX.db
->Database.py is coded to take input from the user, the user input is set as primary key.
+> Database.py is coded to take input from the user, the user input is set as primary key.
->Based on the user input, data associated to the primary key is fetched from the databse EOX.db and displayed as output to the user.
+> Based on the user input, data associated to the primary key is fetched from the databse EOX.db and displayed as output to the user.

+> Added few extra lines of code to the same Database.py file to achieve the results which were obtained through database/SQL, but by using CSV file.
 [WIP]

 [Requirement files will be added later!]